samuelgfeller/slim-example-project

 The codebase is big and thus lots of subjective decisions had to be made that may not be the best long-term solution for everybody.

-I worked closely with the software architect Daniel Opitz, who also reviewed this project.
+I worked closely with the software engineer and architect Daniel Opitz, who also reviewed this project.
 I learned a lot during our exchanges and was inspired by his books, articles, tutorials and his slim skeleton-project.

 Support